pytorch/pytorch/CONTRIBUTING.md

 #### Submitting changes for review

 It is helpful when submitting a PR that changes the docs to provide a rendered version of the result.
+If your change is small, you can add a screenshot of the changed docs to your PR.

-You can do this by using GitHub pages to host the docs you have built.
+If your change to the docs is large and affects multiple pages, you can host the docs yourself with the following steps, then add a link to the output in your PR.
+These instructions use GitHub pages to host the docs you have built.
 To do so, follow [these steps](https://guides.github.com/features/pages/) to make a repo to host your changed documentation.